The Evidence of Providence -Part 1

 One of my finest moments.
 I was allocated three and a half weeks for installation.

 My daughter was born two weeks before I went over to the island.
-I couldn’twait to get back home ASAP, with my team’s assistance, the installation was completed in twelve days.
+With my team’s support, I was eager to return home as quickly as possible.
+The installation was completed in twelve days.

 At Samuelshares.com you’ll never be blogged down but always uplifted!